RETENTION MARKETING

 Example:

-Churn rate measures the percentage of customers a business loses over a given period.
-It's the inverse of the retention rate and helps identify trends in customer loss.
+Churn rate is the percentage of customers a business loses over a given period — the inverse of retention rate.

 Formula: